 Most learning for exams can be divided into either concepts or facts.
 Learning the names of the bones in the human body is facts but learning how the bones work together is a concept.
 Understanding concepts is far more important than facts.
 If you don't have an understanding of the overall concept then you will find it really hard to learn the facts.

 Humans are story tellers.
 The human brain has evolved to be able to remember complex stories.
 See can you put concepts into your own words, this will force you to add meaning to it and so remembering will be easy.

 Recapitulation is when you summarise the main points of something.
 Psychologists have shown that restating information in your own words greatly improves retention of concepts.
 You can do this by writing notes in your own words but an even better way to do this is to teach others by explaining concepts verbally.
 Forming a study group where you and your friends teach each other can be really effective.
 Even talking to a chair can work.
 The act of verbalising what you have learnt is when deep learning happens.

-4. I can't remember anything.
+4. Can't remember anything?
 Get proper sleep.

 One of the simplest things you can do to improve the effectiveness of your study is to sleep more.
 Psychologists have shown that our brain forms memory during REM sleep (rapid eye movement).
 There's no point in studying more hours at the expense of less hours sleep as this will give your brain less chance to sort and file the information.

 Everyone is slightly different but teenagers should be getting somewhere between 7 and 9 hours sleep per night.
 It's also really important to try and get into a regular sleeping pattern.
 Try and avoid long lie-ins or late nights on the weekend as this will mess up your sleep cycle for the coming week.

 There's 168 hours in a week.
 Try make a proper study plan to get yourself organized.